-When researching and analysing data, it’s important to gather accurate and reliable information.
-However, it’s also important to note that biases can affect how data is collected, analysed and reported, leading to inaccurate results.
-In this article, we will thoroughly examine the concept of information bias, the different types and reasons for this occurrence and provide practical examples to demonstrate how it affects people.
-Also, we will discuss some ways to reduce the impact of information bias epidemiology and research.
+When researching and analysing data, it is important to gather accurate and reliable information.
+However, it is also important to note that biases can affect how data is collected, analysed and reported, leading to inaccurate results.

 1. Selection Bias